js-joda/js-joda/README.md

 + The author of joda time and the lead architect of the JSR-310 is Stephen Colebourne.

-The API of this project (as far as possible with javascript), a lot of implementation details and documentation are just copied but never equalled ;)
+The API of this project (as far as possible with javascript), a lot of implementation details and documentation are just copied but never equalled.